matthewoestreich/js-randomness-predictor/.github/KNOWN_ISSUES.md

 ## Random Number Pool Exhaustion

-Due to how Node/V8 generates random numbers, the "length of sequence" + "number of predictions" cannot exceed 64.
-Meaning, if you provide 4 numbers within the sequence, the max numbers you can successfully predict is 60. (sequence length [4] + number of predictions = 64).
+TLDR; If `number of predictions` + `sequence length` > `64`, we cannot make accurate predictions.
+We call this "pool exhaustion".

+**Why does this happen?**

+- Node/V8 generate 64 "random" numbers at a time, which they cache in a "pool"
+- A seed is used to generate these "random" numbers
+- Solving for that seed is what allows us to predict future `Math.random` output
+- When you call `Math.random()` they grab a number from this "pool" and return it to you
+- When that "pool" is exhausted, they generate a new "pool", **with a new/different seed**
+- This means we cannot make accurate predictions for the new pool using the old pools seed

+**How we handle it**

-When using the CLI, if "length of sequence" + "number of predictions" exceeds 64, we will show a warning as well as truncate "number of predictions" to be within the allowed bounds.
+- When using the CLI, if `number of predictions` + `sequence length` > `64`, we will show a warning as well as truncate "number of predictions" to be within the allowed bounds.
+- For example, if you provided `[1, 2, 3, 4]` as the sequence, which has a length of 4, the max amount of predictions we can successfully make is 60 (because 64 - 4 = 60)

-If "length of sequence" is >= 64, we will throw an error.
+- If the "length of the sequence" **on it's own** is >= 64, we will throw an error because we have no room for predictions, the entire pool was exhausted on the sequence

+---

 # Firefox